FAQ's

 What meat is used in Indian food ?

-India has dietary restrictions on the intake of certain types of animal flesh.
+India has dietary restrictions on the consumption of certain types of animal flesh.
 Buddhists and Jains are vegetarians, and Jains are mostly vegans who do not even touch root vegetables.
 Hindus and Sikhs do not eat beef, and Muslims do not eat pork.

 Indian meat eaters practice certain restrictions; for instance, Islamic teaching has restrictions for halal eating, and certain products and pork are forbidden.

 Some local practices allow meat eating when it is slaughtered by the method of jhatka, where the animal is killed with a single blow to the back of the neck.
-Some Hindu scriptures state animals killed through jhatka are permissible.
+Some Hindu scriptures state that animals killed through jhatka are permissible.

 Indian Meat